cronical/reading/docs/notes.md

 ## email data

-The data email data is enhanced by `covers.py` to include the isbn,callno,cover fields.
+The data email data is enhanced by `covers.py` to include the isbn,call_no,cover fields.

 Titles and check-out dates are assumed correct and are used to determine whether to add new records (together they are unique).
 Other fields may be amended in booklist.csv and they will be carried forward upon update.